loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 ### dynamic_cast

 This can only be used with references to classes.
-If it cannot case to a valid object of the destination type then throws an exception.
+If it cannot cast to a valid object of the destination type then throws an exception.

 ```cpp
 #include <iostream>